Last updated November 1, 2021.

 This means there are still 1,000 additional species of bacteria to be considered!

-Experts in the field believe that clinically tested psychobiotics won’t be available for another five to ten years.
-(44)
+Experts in the field believe that clinically tested psychobiotics won’t be available for several years.

-So while your doctor won’t be prescribing psychobiotics anytime soon, there is still much you can do on your own to optimize your microbiome right now.
+So, while it’s unlikely that your doctor will be prescribing psychobiotics anytime soon, there is still much you can do on your own to optimize your microbiome right now.

 You can take probiotic supplements that qualify as psychobiotic, but finding one that contains proven species can be a challenge.